 What should someone know about working with you?

-In my many years of working with my clients, I am continuously awed by their courage in reaching out toward mental wellness and growth.
-I work from an attachment-based perspective, with the premise that all behaviors make sense when you understand where they’re coming from.
+In my many years of working with my clients, I am continuously awed by their courage in reaching out toward mental wellness and growth, continuing to be present, despite many obstacles.
+In my work from an attachment-based perspective, I carry with me the premise that all behaviors make sense when you understand where they’re coming from.
 By listening carefully, I help uncover the patterns in your life and how they may be present in a variety of settings.
 In this nonjudgmental space, healing and growth are possible.
 I look forward to getting to know you and seeing how I can personalize the therapy to help you heal, grow, and tap into your creative strengths.

 What do you do to continue learning and building competencies as a provider?